lisaloudness/Blas/README.md

 - Give the app a name(this must be unique) and select a **region** I chose **Europe** as I am in Europe, Then click **Create app**.

 #### Deploying to Heroku.
-- In Codeanywhere CLI, the root directory of the project, run: pip3 freeze --local > requirements.txt to create a requirements.txt file containing project dependencies.
+- In Gitpod, the root directory of the project, run: pip3 freeze --local > requirements.txt to create a requirements.txt file containing project dependencies.
-- In the Codeanywhere project workspace root directory, create a new file called Procfile, with capital 'P'.
+- In the Gitpod project workspace root directory, create a new file called Procfile, with capital 'P'.
 Open the Procfile. - Inside the file, check that web: python3 app.py has been added when creating the file Save the file.
 - Push the 2 new files to the GitHub repository
 - Login to Heroku, select Create new app, add the name for your app and choose your closest region.
 - Navigate to the Deploy tab on Heroku dashboard and select Github, search for your repository and click 'connect'.